FrogNewt/GnGG_setup/README.md

 ### _Introduction_
 _Grab-N-Go Genomes: Automating Sequence Data Retrieval_

-`GrabNGoGenomes` was created with the "intro to bicomputing" student in mind.
+`GrabNGoGenomes` was created with the "intro to biocomputing" student in mind.
 Often times, graduate students are new to bioinformatic skillsets and programs needed to perform their research. `GrabNGoGenomes` can help students get started by disentangling the sequence search and download process into a more streamlined process.
 ________________________________________________________________________________________________________________________

 ### _Program Setup_